-The U.K. cannabis market is being stymied by a lack of prescriptions and ‘bonkers’ regulations against flowers which see growers burning their crop’s most valuable asset.
+The U.K. cannabis market is being stymied by a lack of prescriptions and ‘bonkers’ regulations against flowers which see growers destroying their crop’s most valuable asset.

 But, top City lawyer Nick Davies, of Memery Crystal, says a wall of money is waiting to be unleashed into the U.K market.
 And, in time, he expects to see homegrown British businesses play a leading role in the global cannabis industry.